How to Maximize Your Retirement Portfolio With These Top-Ranked Dividend Stocks

-In the past, investors going into retirement could invest in bonds and count on attractive yields to produce steady, reliable income streams to fund a predictable retirement.
-10-year Treasury bond rates in the late 1990s hovered around 6.50%, whereas the current rate is much lower.
+For many years, bonds or other fixed-income assets could produce the yield needed to provide solid income for retirement needs.
+However, these yields have dwindled over time: 10-year Treasury bond rates in the late 1990s were around 6.50%, but today, that rate is a thing of the past, with a slim likelihood of rates making a comeback in the foreseeable future.

-While this yield reduction may not seem drastic, it adds up: for a $1 million investment in 10-year Treasuries, the rate drop means a difference in yield of more than $1 million.
+The impact of this rate decline is sizable: over 20 years, the difference in yield for a $1 million investment in 10-year Treasuries is more than $1 million.

 Today’s retirees are getting hit hard by reduced bond yields – and the Social Security picture isn’t too rosy either.
 Right now and for the near future, Social Security benefits are still being paid, but it has been estimated that the Social Security funds will be depleted as soon as 2035.